aridiosilva/TDD/README.md

 It is hard to decide what should be mocked and shouldn´t be mocked.
 But the extremes listed above not are good ones to follow.
 Below some points to consider when deciding what to mock:

+- Gerard Meszaros in his Book suggests that components that make testing difficult are candidates to be mocked;
 - Mocking an interface rather than using one concrete implementation makes the test to become “independent of a specific implementation” - as the test exercises the abstract behavior that is offered by the interface.;
 - Use less mocks as you can;
 - Do not mock final classes and static methods - since static method has everything you need to use it, so it defeats the purpose of mocking, and doing that is considered a bad practice;